quiji/teo/DevNotes.md

 - [x] Fix shadows for Ghost's and Teo's pixel art sprites (top down shadow!)
     - [x] Fix Teo's shadows
     - [x] Fix Ghost's shadows
-- [ ] Rocks are too big, evaluate making them smaller
+- [x] Rocks are too big, evaluate making them smaller
+- [x] Fix Rocks positioning when changing size
+- [x] Make Rock size relative to throw length (faster-bigger)

 - [ ] Evaluate **tealm**'s critique: "looks better!
 But I would slow him down just a bit more, and just use a simple blob shadow shape beneath him - the one you have now might be  distracting."
     - [ ] Tweak Teo's movement to make animation and movement feel tighter.